-The district offers employees paid and unpaid leaves of absences in times of personal need.
-This handbook describes the basic types of leave available and restrictions on leaves of absence.
-Employees who expect to be absent for an extended period of more than five days should call the Human Resources Department at 903-381-2290 for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
+The district offers employees paid and unpaid leave of absences for personal and immediate family member illnesses and this handbook describes the basic types of leave available.
+Employees who expect to be absent for an extended period of more than five consecutive days due to illness days should call the Human Resources Department at 903-381-2290 for information about these leaves and to request leave paperwork.

-Leave must be used in half-day increments.
-However, if an employee is taking family and medical leave, leave shall be recorded in one-hour increments.
+Paid leave must be used in hour increments and must be requested as a percent-of-day, i.e., usage of 2 hours must be requested as 0.2667 of a day.
 Earned comp time must be used before any available paid state and local leave.
 Unless an employee requests a different order, available paid state and local leave will be used in the following order:

-- Local leave

-- State sick leave accumulated before the 1995-96 school year

-- State personal leave
+- Local leave - State sick leave accumulated before the 1995-96 school year State personal leave